Berg0162/simcline/FTMS Enabled/README.md

  */

 ```
-+ Next step is running <b>FTMS_Server_v03</b>, pairing with Zwift and then notice how your avatar is moving effortless in the Zwift world controlled by the nRF52 Feather.
++ Next step is running <b>FTMS_Server</b>, pairing with Zwift and then notice how your avatar is moving effortless in the Zwift world controlled by the Feather nRF52/ESP32.
 Notice that this particular piece of code is tested intensively by the author with the Zwift app.<br>
 ```
 /*
- *  This Feather nRF52840 tested code advertises and enables the relevant
+ *  This Feather nRF52/ESP32 tested code advertises and enables the relevant
  *  Cycling Trainer Services: CPS, CSC and FTMS.
  *  It allows to connect to Cycling apps like Zwift (aka Client or Central)!
  *  It simulates a connected Cycling Trainer and in BLE terms it is a Server or
  *  or in BlueFruit BLE library terms it is a Peripheral
- *  Requirements: Zwift app or alike and Feather nRF52 board
+ *  Requirements: Zwift app or alike and Feather nRF52/ESP32 board
- *  1) Upload and Run this code on the Feather nRF52
+ *  1) Upload and Run this code on the Feather nRF52/ESP32
  *  2) Start the Serial Monitor to catch debugging info
  *  3) Start Zwift and wait for the Devices Pairing Screen
  *  4) Unpair all previously paired devices
- *  5) Search on Zwift pairing screens for the Feather nRF52: "Sim nRF52"
+ *  5) Search on Zwift pairing screens for the Feather nRF52/ESP32: "Sim nRF52", resp.
+"Sim ESP32"
  *  6) Pair all four "simulated" devices: Power, Cadence, Heart Rate and Controllable
  *  7) Start a default Zwift ride or any ride you wish
  *     No need for you to do work on the trainer!